kyma-project/cli/docs/gen-docs/kyma_alpha_deploy.md

   -m, --module stringArray          Provide one or more modules to activate after the deployment is finished.
 Example: "--module name@namespace" (namespace is optional).
   -n, --namespace string            The Namespace to deploy the the Kyma custom resource in. (default "kyma-system")
       --open-dashboard              Opens the Busola Dashboard at startup.
 Only works when a graphical interface is available and when running in interactive mode
-      --template stringArray        Provide one or more module templates to deploy.
+      --templates stringArray       Provide one or more module templates to deploy.
-                                    WARNING: This is a temporary flag for development and will be removed soon.
+                                    WARNING: This is a temporary flag for development and will be removed soon. (default [https://github.com/kyma-project/kyma/modules@main])
   -t, --timeout duration            Maximum time for the deployment. (default 20m0s)
       --wildcard-permissions        Creates a wildcard cluster-role to allow for easy local installation permissions of lifecycle-manager.
                                     Allows for usage of lifecycle-manager without having to worry about modules requiring specific RBAC permissions.